How, Where and What to Sell

 Much of what we own isn’t used or needed and many of us have gone through a stage where we bought too much or were emotional spenders or similar so we have excess things.

-Thoroughly check each thing you think you can sell for any damage to ensure it is in a condition that would be worth it to someone to buy.
+Thoroughly check each item you think you can sell for any damage to ensure it is in a condition that would be worth it to someone to buy.

 2. Price Check